DNI Ratcliffe, FBI say Iran, Russia attempting to interfere with 2020 election

 The interference that's been discovered, Ratcliffe said, has been designed to incite social unrest and damage the president.

-"This data can be used by foreign actors to attempt to communicate false information to registered voters that they hope will cause confusion, sew chaos, and undermine your confidence in American democracy," he said.
+"This data can be used by foreign actors to attempt to communicate false information to registered voters that they hope will cause confusion, sow chaos, and undermine your confidence in American democracy," he said.
 "To that end, we have already seen Iran sending spoofed emails designed to intimidate voters, incite social unrest, and damage President Trump.
 You may have seen some reporting on this in the last 24 hours or you may have even been one of the recipients of those emails."

 DOJ CHARGES 6 RUSSIAN MILITARY HACKERS FOR GLOBAL CYBERATTACKS THAT TARGETED OLYMPIC GAMES, OTHERS